aniketjha1729/drone-system-management/README.md

 ## Steps to init project

 1. First install all dependencies with npm:
-    `npm install` in the root directory && `npm install` in the server directory.
+    `npm install` in the root directory
 2. Create a `.env` file and insert the following code.
 Replace values with yours!!

     ```javascript